Yordan Alvarez Player Props: Astros vs. Braves

-The Houston Astros and Yordan Alvarez, who went 1-for-4 with a home run and two RBI last time in action, take on Kyle Wright and the Atlanta Braves at Truist Park, Saturday at 7:20 PM ET.
+After going 1-for-5 with a home run and two RBI in his last game, Yordan Alvarez and the Houston Astros take on the Atlanta Braves (who will start Max Fried) at 1:35 PM ET on Sunday.

-He notched a home run while going 1-for-4 in his last game against the Braves.
+He hit a home run while going 1-for-5 in his last game against the Braves.

 Yordan Alvarez Game Info & Props vs. the Braves